youngchang8660/HTML-CSS-Practice-Problems/README.md

 * Open `level-1/index.html` && `level-1/step-1.css` && `level-1/step-1.jpg`.
 * Locate the element with the class of `content-left`.
-  * Position this element to the left side of the screen.
+  * Position this element to the left side of the screen using `float`.
 * Locate the element with the class of `content-mid`.
-  * Position this element to appear just to the right of `content-left` and take up the remaining space.
+  * Position this element with `float` to appear just to the right of `content-left` and take up the remaining space.
 * Locate the element with the class of `footer`.
-  * Position this element to appear at the bottom of the page.
+  * Position this element to appear at the bottom of the page using the `clear` property.

 ## Step 2